AbdoulAFall/AbdoulAFall/README.md

-### Hi there 👋, I'm Abdoul FALL
+### Hi there 👋, Nice to see you

+I'm Abdoul FALL
 :hugs: :computer:I'm a Junior DevOps engineer

-:round_pushpin: I'm currently based in Paris
+:round_pushpin: I'm currently living in Paris

 ## Connect with Me